 Cooking green beans opens up some room for issues, too, however.
 If you’re serving the green beans to both your guest and your dog, there might be a conflict of interest because we humans like to cook our veggies with butter, salt, spices, and onions.
 Many of these ingredients aren’t good for dogs.

 Onions can cause blood problems, while lots of butter and salt is bad for your pup’s heart.
 If you plan on tossing your dog a few beans, make sure they’re plain!

 Should Dogs Eat Green Beans?

 Mix them in with their food, reward them for good behavior, or just sneak a few under the table.
-Green beans are one of the few worry-free dog treats.
+Green beans are one of the few mostly-worry-free dog treats.